Exploring the Modern 4Ps of Marketing: What Are The 4Ps?

 To have a steady pipeline of high-quality leads, there needs to be consistent coordination and collaboration between sales and marketing.
 They need to be aligned on goals, strategies and tactics.
 The department leaders need to set a strong example and facilitate the relationship between the two teams while also defining targets and evaluating goals and methods.

 Additionally, a solid pipeline requires significant employee empowerment for both marketing and sales.
 Marketers need to be empowered with accurate buying personas and industry research.
 Sales needs to be empowered with quality leads and the prospect’s history of engagement and interaction with the organization.
 Overall, a quality pipeline requires both teams to be on the same page for objectives, strategies and goals.

 It also requires that you have a fully integrated MarTech stack so you can accurately trace your leads back to revenue — especially for any marketing automation or customer relationship management software.
 By having these tools fully integrated, you’ll be able to quickly evaluate the data in real-time and track your impact on pipeline and revenue.

 The Fourth Modern P of Marketing: Predictability

-To replicate and scale your marketing strategy, you need to have a few things already in place: history, goals and a plan.
-You need to know what parts of your marketing mix work — from webinar marketing and social media to display advertising and SERP — and what doesn’t.
+To replicate and scale your marketing strategy, you should have a few things already in place: history, goals and a plan.
+Ideally, you are also aware of what parts of your marketing mix work — from webinar marketing and social media to display advertising and SERP — and what doesn’t.
 A historical record of past plans and how they succeeded or failed helps you know which tactics to use moving forward so you don’t waste time and money trying things that already didn’t work.